iAbhishek91/google-cloud/Landscape&Design/01-projects.md

 ## Projects identifying attributes

 - Project ID (globally unique, chosen by customer, immutable)
-- Project Name (can be anything, chosen by customer, immutable)
+- Project Name (can be anything, chosen by customer, mutable)
 - Project Number (globally unique, assigned by GCP, immutable)

 ## How to create an organization node